nilghe/git-cheatsheet/README.md

 * `git fetch`
 * `git checkout --track origin/branch_name`

+## view git log by author

+When you want to see all the commits made by a specific person in your branch.
+Taken from this [Stackoverflow answer](http://stackoverflow.com/a/4262780/1052068).

+`git log --author="Chris"`
+`git log --author=Chris`
+`git log --author=Last`

 # Simple Alias for bash or zsh

 Add these so your `~/.zsh` or `~/.bash_profile`